ParkerFitchburg/GameDesignWorkshop/README.md

 "Just a Cube"

 Description of game:
 You play as a spaceship, avoiding red enemy spaceships as they try to collide into you.
-You can shoot them, or use speed boosts to escape them, but you must kill 15 to be able to end the game.
+You can shoot them, or use speed boosts to escape them, but you must kill 15 to win.

 Controls:
 W & A to change pitch